Questions to ask as you decide where to live

 There are so many new situations to become acquainted with when you go abroad, that it is important to plan ahead.
 Housing in the Waltham area (nearby towns include Boston, Cambridge, Somerville, Watertown, and Newton, among others) can be somewhat expensive, but living with other students can help to make your expenses more manageable.
 There are numerous places that love to rent to Brandeis graduate students, so finding a quality place to live is definitely possible!
 There are many resources on the Brandeis campus and on the internet that can help you through the process.

 Some Words of Advice

 Start your search as early as possible.
-You can begin by using various online classifieds: Craig’s List or the Brandeis Classifieds to search existing rooms for rent or to post an advertisement.
+Check our Housing page for web-based resources.
+You can also use various online classifieds: Craig’s List or Apartmentlist.com to search for apartments or rooms for rent.
 If you are unable to visit Brandeis for the House Hunting Days over the summer, you should plan to arrive on campus before your semester begins to find housing.

 Contact other incoming or returning Brandeis international students.
 Returning students will have helpful suggestions.
 Once you contact other Brandeis students, you can plan to meet before courses start, and share a hotel room (or other temporary housing) while you search for more permanent housing.
 Contact your department or program to get a list of students that you can email or call.

 If you are successful in finding a place that you would like to rent while you are still overseas, please follow these precautions in securing your apartment or room:

 - Have the landowner send you the lease on email so that you can sign it and send it back to them.

 - Wait to send any deposit until you have received a copy of the lease back, with the landowner's signature as well as your own.